 Plus, on top of each recap page, I’ve included secondary navigation to switch between reviewing pages and get a better picture of your long-term progress.

 People need their planners to be lag-free, or else they’ll quit their planner or start to procrastinate.

 Ever since I started designing digital planners back in November 2018, I built my planners using professional design tools to be flawless.

 For my 2022 digital planner for iPad, I spent 400+ hours and worked with three professional tools to create a high-quality product that everyone can enjoy.

 It is also about the number of stickers one adds inside it.
 Extensive use of stickers will make the planner’s size bigger, which can cause lots of lags and tech issues.

 So in 2022, I find it essential to make available plenty of build-in templates for people to use and discourage stickers decoration.

-Plus, using built-in templates is faster, friendlier, and will not mess up your hyperlinks.
+Plus, using built-in digital templates is faster, friendlier, and will not mess up your hyperlinks.

 In 2022 I made it easy to export pages from the same level by grouping them and easily share with your team by email, slack or AirDrop.